azizortukov/Student_and_Group_CRUD_JSP/README.md

 - **Remember Me Checkbox**: Users can choose to stay logged in even after the session is disconnected by checking the "Remember Me" checkbox.
 - **Cookie-Based Session Management**: Saves a cookie on the user's device to maintain their login status across sessions if the "Remember Me" option is selected.
 - **Cascading Deletion**: When a group is deleted, all associated students are automatically removed from the PostgreSQL database to maintain data integrity.
+- **Password Encryption**: User passwords are encrypted using bcrypt before storing them in the database.
+During login, the password entered by the user is hashed and compared with the hashed password retrieved from the database for authentication.
+- **Error Notification**: If the user enters incorrect credentials during login, the login page displays a notification informing them that either the email or password is wrong and prompts them to try again.

 ## Installation and Setup

 1. Clone the repository to your local machine:

 git clone https://github.com/yourusername/student-group-crud-jsp.git

 2. Import the project into your preferred IDE (Eclipse, IntelliJ, etc.).
 3. Set up the PostgreSQL database and configure the connection details in the project's configuration files.